 In general, each activity must:

 - be of significant intellectual or practical content and be related to the practice of law;

 - be conducted by a person suitably qualified with practical or academic experience in the subject matter (not necessarily a lawyer); and

 - extend your knowledge and skills relevant to your practice or career development.

-The Rules explain that you must complete at least one point in each of the following four fields:
+The Rules explain that you must complete 10 CPD units in each CPD year, including at least one CPD unit in each of the following fields:

 - ethics and professional responsibility

 - substantive law (which includes practice, procedure and evidence for barristers).

 If you did not hold a practising certificate for the entire CPD year you only need to complete CPD units for the time you held a practising certificate.
 If you were unable to complete 10 units of CPD for other reasons you may be able to apply for an exemption.
 See our exemptions page for more information on pro-rata CPD and applying for an exemption.

 There are a range of options for completing CPD.
 For a more rewarding experience, we encourage you to pre-plan at least some of your CPD and try different formats and delivery modes.
 You can: